OCDSpec/OCDSpec2/README.md

     * Any describe block can have a before-each and after-each block
     * A context created with SpecKitContext is a top-level describe block
 * Xcode integration
-    * Auto-completion, just type "desc", "it", "expect", "expectInt", etc.
+    * Auto-completion, just type "Desc", "It", "ExpectObj", "ExpectInt", etc.
     * Templates for easy creation of testing targets and spec files
     * Highlights any lines with failed expectations
 * Catches exceptions